Ekkehard-Schulze/precision-temperature-logger/README.md

 logging firmware, which then was extended to the present temperature

 logging firmware by Ekkehard Schulze.
-Ekkehard Schulze also tested
+Ekkehard Schulze tested

-many alternative temperature sensors and identified the TMP117 as the
+multiple different temperature sensors typs and identified the

-only type satisfying our experimental requirements in the temperature
+Texas Instruments sensor TMP117AIDRVR as the only type satisfying

-range close to 0°C.
+our experimental requirements in the temperature range close to 0°C.

 Images